keras-team/governance/rfcs/20200928-keras-cv-single-stage-2d-object-detection.md

 ## Objective

-We aim at providing the core primitive components for training and serving single stage two-dimensional object detection models, such as Single-Shot MultiBox Detector (SSD), RetinaNet, You-Only-Look-Once (YOLO).
+We aim at providing the core primitive components for training and serving single-stage two-dimensional object detection models, such as Single-Shot MultiBox Detector (SSD), RetinaNet, and You-Only-Look-Once (YOLO).

 ## Key Benefits

-Single stage object detection models are a state-of-art technique that powers many computer vision tasks, they provide faster detection compared to two stage models (such as FasterRCNN), while maintaining comparable performance.
+Single-stage object detection models are a state-of-art technique that powers many computer vision tasks, they provide faster detection compared to two-stage models (such as FasterRCNN), while maintaining comparable performance.

-With this proposal, Keras users will be able to build end-to-end models with a much simplified API.
+With this proposal, Keras users will be able to build end-to-end models with a simple API.

 ## Design overview

-This proposal includes the specific core components for building single stage object detection models.
-It does not, include, however, 1) Data augmentation, such as image and groundtruth box preprocessing, 2) Model backbone, such as DarkNet, or functions to generate feature maps 3) Detection heads, such as Feature Pyramid, 4) metrics utils such as COCO Evaluator, or visualization utils.
+This proposal includes the specific core components for building single-stage object detection models.
+It does not, include, however, include:

+1. Data augmentation, such as image and groundtruth box preprocessing
+2. Model backbone, such as DarkNet, or functions to generate feature maps
+3. Detection heads, such as Feature Pyramid
+4. metrics utilities such as COCO Evaluator, or visualization utils.

 Data augmentation will be included as a separate RFC that handles a broader context than object detection.

-Model backbone and detection heads are model specific, we anticipate them to be analyzed and proposed in keras-applications for heavily used patterns, however the user can build them easily using keras.
+Model backbone and detection heads are model-specific, we anticipate them to be analyzed and proposed in `keras.applications` for heavily used patterns, however the user can build them easily using Keras.

 #### Training

 Case where a user want to train from scratch:

 ```python
 import tensorflow as tf
 import tensorflow_datasets as tfds